joepalermo/dm_math_solvers/README.md

 Tasks

+Clear Tasks
+- Breakdown validation performance by module_name and difficulty

+Clear Benefit to Performance
+- dropout only during training?
+- Add padding mask
+- Make the graphs more compact?
-- Put this on the cluster
+    - Reducing the length of the description

+Experiments
+- Scale up to whole dataset
+    - Any module type that doesn't converge easily, train them in isolation to figure out why

+Open Ended Improvements
-    - Multi-gpu
+- Add curriculum learning
-    - Parallel environment steps? (only if this becomes a bottleneck)
-- Model/Optimization experiments
 - Hyperparam search
+- Optimizing exploration
 - Use advantage functions?
     - Actor/Critic?
     - PPO?
-- Optimizing exploration
-- Scale up to whole dataset
-- Add curriculum learning
-- Make the graphs more compact (to reduce sequence length)?
-- dropout only during training?
 - Provide access to a test set within the environment

+Less Important for now
+- Multi-gpu
+- Parallel environment steps? (only if this becomes a bottleneck)

 Optional future work:
     - Extend the dataset by composing all problem types more fully, then systematically study generalization of different sorts